 Pop the frittata in the oven and let it bake baby.
 25 minutes tops and we're golden like the Golden Girls.
 Huh?
 Never mind.

 Easy breakfast brunch.
 Check.

 Make ahead tasty lunch to-go frittata wedges packed in meal prep containers.
 Check check.

 Protein-packed dinner served with a side salad to round it out.
 Check check check.

 Bring back the 80s.
 But only the frittatas.
 Aaaand maybe neon spandex for when they turn on the totally rad black lights at the local skating rink.

-More tasty breakfast recipes!
+✨ More tasty egg-centric recipes!